 Once boiling, add rice and bring to a simmer.
 Cover and let cook for 45 minutes.
 Fluff with a fork and stir in salt, pepper, and cilantro.
 Set aside.

 Heat olive oil in a large skillet over medium-high heat.
-Once hot, add the sweet potatoes, paprika, chili powder, cumin and cayenne pepper.
+Once hot, add the sweet potatoes, paprika, chilli powder, cumin and cayenne pepper.
 Stir to combine and cook until potatoes are soft, approximately 8 to 10 minutes.

 Add in the onions, garlic, bell peppers, and black beans.
 Cook until the onions and bell peppers are soft, approximately 3 to 5 minutes.
 Remove from heat and set aside.